tezos/tezos/docs/introduction/various.rst

     $ tezos-client rpc get /chains/main/blocks/head/metadata
       "protocol": "Ps9mPmXaRzmzk35gbAYNCAw6UXdE2qoABTHbN2oEEc1qM7CwT9P"

 We now have the possibility to send transactions to the sandboxed network.
-As the genesis block used to initialize the sandboxed network differs from the one used in Alphanet and Zeronet, it is not possible to use the faucet to obtain free Tezzies.
-However, we can use the preconfigured accounts.
+As the genesis block used to initialize the sandboxed network differs from the one used in Alphanet and Zeronet, it is not possible to activate accounts obtained from the faucet.
+However, we can use the preconfigured accounts which can be listed with:

-Let's check the list of existing accounts:

 ::